-VACCINES FALL 2020 Immunizations for School Attendance Kindergarten Four (4) or more doses of DTaP or DT, or any combination.
-If all four doses were given before the fourth birthday, a fifth (5th) dose is required.
+VACCINES FALL 2023 Immunizations for School Attendance DTaP/DT Tdap/Td Diphtheria, Tetanus, Pertussis K-12 Four or more doses of DTaP or DT, or any combination.
+If all four doses were given before the fourth birthday, a fifth dose is required.
 If the fourth dose was administered at least six months after the third dose, and on or after the fourth birthday, a fifth dose is not required.
-DTaP/DT Tdap/Td Diphtheria, Tetanus, Pertussis Grades 1-12 Four (4) or more doses of DTaP or DT, or any combination.
-Three doses of Td or a combination of Td and Tdap is the minimum acceptable for children ages 7 and older, with proper spacing.
-Grades 7-12 One (1) dose of Tdap vaccine must be administered on or after the 10 th birthday.
-POLIO K-10 Three (3) or more doses of IPV.
-The FINAL dose must be administered on or after the fourth birthday regardless of the number of previous doses.
-If a combination of OPV and IPV was received, four (4) doses of either vaccine are required.
-Grades 11-12 Three (3) or more doses of IPV or OPV.
-If the third dose of either series was received prior to the fourth birthday, a fourth (4th) dose is required; if a combination MMR Measles, Mumps, Rubella of OPV and IPV was received, four (4) doses of either vaccine are required.
-K-12 Two (2) doses of MMR.
-Dose one (1) must be administered on or after the first birthday.
-The second (2 nd) dose must be administered at least 28 days after dose one (1).
-HEP B Hepatitis B K-12 Three (3) or (4) doses of hepatitis B. The second dose must be administered at least 28 days after the first dose.
+Grade 7-12 One dose of Tdap vaccine must be administered on or after the tenth birthday.
+POLIO K-12 Three or more doses of IPV.
+The FINAL dose must be administered on or after the fourth birthday, regardless of the number of previous doses.
+MMR Measles, Mumps, Rubella K-12 Two doses of MMR.
+The first dose must be administered on or after the first birthday.
+The second dose must be administered at least 28 days after the first dose.
+HEP B Hepatitis B K-12 Three doses of hepatitis B. The second dose must be administered at least 28 days after the first dose.
 The third dose must be given at least 16 weeks after the first dose and at least eight weeks after the second dose.
 The last dose in the series (third or fourth dose) must not be administered before age 24 weeks.

-VARICELLA K-10 (Chickenpox) Two (2) doses of varicella vaccine must be administered prior to entry.
-Dose one (1) must be administered on or after the first birthday.
-The second dose should be administered at least three months after dose one (1); however, if the second dose is administered at least 28 days after the first dose, it is considered valid.
-Grades 11-12 One (1) dose of varicella vaccine must be administered on or after the first birthday.
-MCV4 Grades 7-11 Meningococcal One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry.
-Grade 12 Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry.
+VARICELLA (Chickenpox) K-12 Two doses of varicella vaccine must be administered prior to entry.
+The first dose must be administered on or after the first birthday.
+The second dose should be administered at least three months after the first dose; however, if the second dose is administered at least 28 days after the first dose, it is considered valid.
+MCV4 Meningococcal Grade 7 One dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered on or after the tenth birthday.
+Grade 12 Two doses of MCV4.
+Second dose on or after age 16 years.
+If the first dose was given on or after the 16th birthday, only one dose is required.

 - A nurse is available to the buildings on a rotating basis. - The nurse assists with health classes, providing information on sexually transmitted diseases, sexual abstinence, hygiene, growth and development and hand-washing. - Screenings provided vision, hearing, blood pressure and scoliosis. - An immunization update is offered to seniors in the spring. - All accidents, injuries, illnesses must be reported to the office. - Students suffering from any contagious disease or condition will be sent home.
 Communicable Diseases and Conditions may be diagnosed and treated by a physician.
 Some conditions may be treated at home.
 Contact your physician or pharmacist for the recommended treatment medication.
-Impetigo: Impetigo is a contagious skin infection and can be spread to various parts of the body and to other susceptible people.